 You read the dials themselves from left to right.
 Dials without numbers or hands should be disregarded.

-And an added level of confusion - sometimes the hand moves either clockwise or anti-clockwise.
+Sometimes the hand moves either clockwise or anti-clockwise.
 This is usually indicated by an arrow, so look out for this when you’re taking your reading.

 If the hand is in between 2 numbers, record the number before the hand.
 If the next dial along is on 9, reduce the previous number by 1.